yasinkeles/metabase_mysql/README.md

 9. **Consult Official Documentation for More Information**
    - This guide is based on personal experience.
 For more details, refer to the [Metabase Official Documentation](https://www.metabase.com/docs/) and [Docker Documentation](https://docs.docker.com/).

+**With this upgrade, the drivers you added to the metabase will be disabled because the docker container has changed, you need to include them in the container again.**
+- usually located under “\\wsl.localhost\docker-desktop\tmp\docker-desktop-root\var\lib\docker\overlay2\XXXXXXXXXXXXXXXXXXXX\diff\plugins”.